 When the task is "kicking ass," some really go above and beyond.
 Sure, our protagonist may have just infiltrated the enemy base and killed six armed guards with his bare hands, but the fact remains that the enemy stronghold still contains at least a hundred other Mooks who are still alive and breathing, and that just won't do.
 As he's breaking necks without breaking a sweat, the constant stream of new foes is just barely enough to keep him from getting bored.
-He's suffering from Epic Battle Boredom
+He's suffering from Epic Battle Boredom.

-- The Astérix comic books have Asterix and his friend Obelix casually beating up people (usually Romans) who try attacking them.
+- The Asterix comic books have Asterix and his friend Obelix casually beating up people (usually Romans) who try attacking them.
 The page image is from Asterix the Gladiator.
 A trainer is trying to capture Asterix and Obelix to put them in the arena by sending tough mooks to catch them as the two wander around town.
-Asterix and Obelix keep on casually batting their attackers away while discussing their real mission then on the way back to their inn, Asterix finally lampshades that he hasn't even noticed that anyone was attacking them.
+Asterix and Obelix keep on casually batting their attackers away while discussing their real mission.
+Then on the way back to their inn, Asterix finally lampshades that he hasn't even noticed that anyone was attacking them.

 - Lucky Luke once traveled through a mountain pass, casually disarming outlaws and Indians while monologuing to Jolly Jumper.
 Upon arrival at his destination, he is surprised to be told that there were supposed to be bandits on his route, and he cannot explain where the arrow stuck through his hat came from.

-- Dragon Ball Z Abridged portrays Nappa as being like this, as he's countering Piccolo and Krillin's clone forms, he's singing "Patty-cake".
+- It portrays Nappa as being like this, as he's countering Piccolo and Krillin's clone forms, he's singing "Patty-cake".